SphereOps/invoicer-website/docs/usage/creating-invoices.md

 # Creating Invoices

-Invoicer provides both a web interface and REST API for creating invoices.
-This guide covers both methods.
+Invoicer provides a web interface for creating invoices.
+This guide covers how to create invoices using the web interface.

 ## Web Interface